 Summary of the SDT feature

 For a UE in RRC_INACTIVE state, MT-SDT is initiated by the network with an indication to the UE in the paging message when DL data awaits transmission for radio bearers configured for SDT; based on the indication, the UE initiates the MT-SDT only if the DL RSRP is above a configured threshold.
 When MT-SDT is initiated by the UE, a resume cause indicating MT-SDT is included in the RRCResumeRequest/RRCResumeRequest1 message.
 It is possible for the network to enable MO-SDT or MT-SDT or both MO-SDT and MT-SDT in a cell.
 MT-SDT procedure can be initiated with either a transmission over RACH or over Type 1 Configured Grant (CG) resources (configured via dedicated signalling in RRCRelease).
-If MT-SDT procedure is initiated over RACH, only the RACH resources not configured for SDT can be used by the UE.

 References